Download page Contributors.

 You can track the changes made to the codebase over time in the Summary Graph and find the top contributors quickly using the Contributors cards.

-Summary Graph displays the number of total contributions in terms of commits, lines of code added and deleted in a project or a repository over a specific period grouped by day/week/month.
+Summary Graph displays the total number of commits made in a project or a repository over a specific period.

-The contributors are ordered by the value specified in the Show menu.
-For example, if Commits is chosen, contributors are ordered by the number of commits they made in the repository.
+The contributors are ordered by the number of commits they made in the repository or project.

 Here, contributors' names can be text or links.
 If it's text, that means that the contributor is not a Bitbucket Server and Data Center user.
 For Bitbucket Server and Data Center users, contributors' names are links to their Contributions graph in their user profile.
 The Contributions graph is available only in the paid version of the Awesome Graphs app.